MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Set-SPTrustedRootAuthority.md

 ## DESCRIPTION
 The `Set-SPTrustedRootAuthority` cmdlet creates a new trusted root authority.
-If a certificate file is used, the certificate must be an X509 certificate with private keys, otherwise an exception is raised.
+If a certificate file is used, the certificate must be an X509 certificate without private keys, otherwise an exception is raised.

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at [SharePoint Server Cmdlets](https://docs.microsoft.com/powershell/sharepoint/sharepoint-server/sharepoint-server-cmdlets).